grassknoted/SAST-using-ML/README.md

 * **Fun-fuzz -** JavaScript-based fuzzer by the Mozilla Organization
 * **OWASP Xenotix XSS Exploit Framework -** XSS detection and exploitation

+### Future Enhancements
+Quoting the paper titled ALETHEIA: Improving the Usability of Static Security Analysis, the experimental analysis they have used is. “an extensive set of 3,758 security warnings output by a commercial JavaScript security checker when applied to 1,706 HTML pages taken from 675 top-popular Web sites.
+These Web sites include all Fortune 500 companies, the top 100 Websites”.
+This was done back in 2014, when security were not as strict as they are today.
+The issue that we are facing is, most websites that we can scrape code off of, do not add a lot of JavaScript code in-line, which means that we cannot get the desired JavaScript code for testing, or the desired amount of code that we would require to build a preliminary dataset.
+There are no available databases, so we would like to know how to proceed in this regard.